linavarro/RGVFlood/docs/requirements/introduction/need.md

 -   **Knowledge**: Educating decision makers and elected officials to promote knowledge-based decision making.

--   Wisdom: Supporting implementation through facilitation of collaborative efforts between stakeholders such as municipalities, academic institutions, not-for-profits, conservancy & environmental groups as well as state and federal regulatory agencies.
+-   **Wisdom**: Supporting implementation through facilitation of collaborative efforts between stakeholders such as municipalities, academic institutions, not-for-profits, conservancy & environmental groups as well as state and federal regulatory agencies.